ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

             "type": "string",
             "enum": [
                 "activation",
-                "analysis",
-                "overexpression",
-                "repression",
-                "tagging",
                 "characterization",
-                "screening",
                 "expression"
             ]
         },

-2. In the **schemas** directory, edit the existing properties in the corresponding JSON file named after the object and increment the schema version.
+2. In the **schemas** directory, edit the properties in the corresponding JSON file named after the object and increment the schema version..

 **Specific example from the genetic modifications object upgrade:**